Click button for more

 Less than a day's drive from the Oregon Coast, Portland is a gateway to many of the state's recreational attractions.
 Astoria, Seaside and Cannon Beach lie to the northwest of the city and offer a selection of easy coastal getaways.
 To the east extends the Columbia Gorge, with its awe-inspiring vistas and historic landmarks, and the Oregon Cascades and its offerings of adventure among its mountains, forests and streams.

-Vancouver, Washington, which is linked to Portland by Highway 5, occupies the north side of the Columbia River, and offers its own engaging assortment of bistros, bars and riverside settings.
+Vancouver, Washington, which is linked to Portland by Interstate 5, occupies the north side of the Columbia River, and offers its own engaging assortment of bistros, bars and riverside settings.
 Heading north also connects one with Seattle, Vancouver British Columbia, and the many recreation opportunities of Washington's Cascade Mountains.

 Oregon's fertile wine country lies to the south of Portland in the Willamette Valley region and in the Umpqua and Rogue valleys of Southern Oregon.
 Vineyards are clustered around many of Oregon's smaller cities such as Salem, Dundee and McMinnville and offer delightful opportunities for wine sampling and country tours.

-|
+Weather |

 Go Northwest!